liamhv31/Projects/Perimeter-Logs-Investigating-the-Breach.md

 - `stats count AS block_count by` says we want to count the following field and display those results in a column called `block_count`.
 - `src_ip` is the field we're counting and it's going to be done for each unique value.
 - Finally, we use `sort - block_count` to tell Splunk to sort our results using the `block_count` field in descending order (using the `-` character).
-- The `|` operator is fundemantal here, as each line is treated as "do this, then this, then this."
+- The `|` operator is fundamental here, as each line is treated as "do this, then this, then this."
 So, get results, then process, then process again, etc., until we get our desired results.

 **Answer**: 203.0.113.45

 ### Question 2 - In the firewall log, Which internal host was targeted by scans?
 #### Grep
-First, let's see what the strcuture of a firewall event is: `2025-08-25 00:47:46 ALLOW TCP 198.51.100.77:60317 -> 10.0.0.50:443`.
-We have the date, time, action, protocol, source IP, directional arrow, and destination IP.
-We're looking for inbound scanning from a malicious/suspicious IP to internal devices, which means our target IP (destination) will be on the right had side of the directional arrow.
+First, let's see what the structure of a firewall event is: `2025-08-25 00:47:46 ALLOW TCP 198.51.100.77:60317 -> 10.0.0.50:443`.
+We have the date, time, action, protocol, source IP, direction arrow, and destination IP.
+We're looking for inbound scanning from a malicious/suspicious IP to internal devices, which means our target IP (destination) will be on the right had side of the direction arrow.
 Splitting by whitespace, that's the seventh value.
 Now we can craft our `grep` command accordingly:
 ```
 grep 'BLOCK' firewall.log | awk '{print $7}' | cut -d: -f1 | sort | uniq -c | sort -nr
 ```